Improve the Quality of Life of Multiple Sclerosis Patients with Mindfulness

 Multiple Sclerosis (MS) is a progressive demyelinating disease which attacks the coating on the neural axons which send messages throughout the body and nervous system.
 It affects about 2 million people worldwide and about 400,000 in the U.S. It is most commonly diagnosed in people between the ages of 20 and 50 years.
 Unfortunately, there is no cure for multiple sclerosis.
 There are a number of approved medications that are used to treat MS but are designed to lessen frequency of relapses and slow the progression of the disease, but they don’t address individual symptoms.

 Although there is a progressive deterioration, MS is not fatal with MS patients having about the same life expectancy as the general population.
 Hence, most MS sufferers have to live with the disease for many years.
 Mindfulness practices have been shown to improve the symptoms of multiple sclerosis.
-But it is not known what changes in the patients that mindfulness produces that are responsible for the improvements.
-One possibility is that mindfulness practice may fundamentally alter the enduring personality characteristics of the patients allowing them to better cope with stress and their disease.
+Mindfulness-Based Stress Reduction (MBSR) is a mindfulness training program that involves meditation, yoga, body scan, discussion. and daily practice at home.

-So, improve the psychological well-being of patients with Multiple Sclerosis with meditation.
+So, improve the quality of life of Multiple Sclerosis patients with mindfulness.